ArminMaghsoudlou/whitecloth/README.md

-This project was can be viewed at whitecloth.netlify.app
+This project can be viewed at whitecloth.netlify.app

 ## Available Scripts